º£½ÇÂÒÂ× Authors

 To be a º£½ÇÂÒÂ× Author you need to publish a monograph whilst working at the institution and deposit that work into .
 If you want to learn more about depositing research into USIR and Worktribe see: USIR - º£½ÇÂÒÂ× Institutional Repository | º£½ÇÂÒÂ×.

-If you're working to become a º£½ÇÂÒÂ× Author, the Library's Open Research team is here to help.
-They offer a wide range of workshops which can help you choose where to publish, develop your academic profile, and manage your research data.
-These can all be found here: Open Research Workshops.
 Additionally, the Open Research team can help you to publish your book open access and comply with funder requirements.
-You can find more about our support for Open Access Monographs or get in touch via library-research@º£½ÇÂÒÂ×.ac.uk.
+You can find more about our support for Open Access Monographs or get in touch via library-research@salford.ac.uk

 Find º£½ÇÂÒÂ× Authors